RobertWeinmeister/dokuwiki-mermaid/README.md

 ## Known Problems

 The syntax of Mermaid and DokuWiki can clash in rare cases.
 If you encounter problems, feel free to report them and open an issue.

+You can sidestep these problems by using the [raw mode](#raw-mode) which disables the processing by DokuWiki, or adjust your Mermaid code as shown below.

 ### Usage of Brackets